geoserver/geoserver/doc/en/user/source/services/wms/reference.rst

      - Feature properties to be returned
    * - ``exclude_nodata_result``
      - No
-     - When set to true, a feature will not be returned if the queried pixel value is nodata.
+     - When set to true, a *NaN* will be returned when the feature's queried pixel value is nodata.

 An example request for feature information from the ``topp:states`` layer in HTML format is: ::